Chapter 27 : 26- The New Army

 “Always nice to meet a fan.”
 Lance said through gritted teeth, still struggling against his captives.

 “Crucio” Akrahn said lazily, pointing his wand at Lance who let out a howl of pain and the struggle died down.
 “Take them to Cecilia.
 If she is right, our transport should arrive soon.
 It looks like Marius and the others should be able to hold off the Scandinavian Ministry but I like to be sure.
 I vill meet you there.
 Kristain, do vat you vish vith the spare and then check the others.”
-One of Akrahn’s henchmen nodded and pointing his wand at Raidson before shouting “Avada Kedavra” as the others began walking Harry and Lance away and when the cries of the battle was almost out of ear shot they Disapparated with a loud ‘pop’.

 When they reappeared, Harry was hit in the face by a strong sea wind.
-They began walking again, closer to the shore and Harry was sure they were walking into an Anti-Disapparition area.
+They began walking again, closer to the stony shore and Harry was sure they were walking into an Anti-Disapparition area.
 Not that he could’ve Disapparated anyway for his head was spinning so violently from when he fell, he couldn’t have focussed on a place to flee to long enough anyway.

 “What is this?”
 Harry heard a woman say and they stopped a few meters from the ocean.
 “Where is Akrahn?”

 “He is still at ze battle.”
 The Swedish man said.
 “But he said to bring these two to you.
 He thinks you’ll find dem interesting.”
-He said, placing an unpleasant emphasis on the last word.
+He finished, placing an unpleasant emphasis on the last word.

 “What do you-” But as she came into Harry’s view, she stopped talking.
 She stared at Harry, unable to believe her eyes.
 “Harry Potter.”
 She said as though the situation would be clarified if she said his name aloud.